DrTimothyAldenDavis/SuiteSparse/GraphBLAS/README.md

 for additional resources on GraphBLAS.

-QUICK START: To compile, run several demos, and install, do these commands in this directory:
+QUICK START: To compile and install, do these commands in this directory:

     make
     sudo make install